 Step #1 Determine Your Core Values

 It was Laura who suggested we pursue moving to Michigan.
 It was Laura who first thought that Alma was the town for us.
-It is now Laura who wouldn’t leave Alma for anything in the world.
+And it is now Laura who wouldn’t leave Alma for anything in the world.
 Her Core Values now include the benefits of small town living.
 Thus, places and things —while they may not be values in concept —do generate within us feelings and emotions that can be categorized as values.

 The first step in developing a Family Mission Statement is to list your Core Values.
 Now, don’t sit down one night at the dinner table and try to think of everything that is important to you.
 It’s simply not possible.

 Start with a manila envelope or file folder.
 Keep it accessible and in plain sight.
 Each day write down one Core Value, and place it in the envelope.
 Sometimes a Core Value will become evident while you’re driving to work or the store.
 Or it may enter your conscious reality through the verse of song or a line in a poem.
 Discussion of an issue over a meal or date may identify a Core Value.
 Please don’t rush the process.
 Allow 30 to 60 days to generate as many values as you can.

 Now take a Saturday morning, a Sunday evening, or whenever is convenient.
 Dump all the Core Values you have written on a table.
 Categorize them by topic or any logical category that makes sense to you.

 If you don’t understand a particular value that your spouse has written, take the time to have her explain it to you.
 It may be a value you already share.
 For example, one value that Laura identified was “fun.”
 I didn’t completely grasp the meaning until she explained that it was important for her to be stimulated by experiences we would share.
 Suddenly what Laura had written made perfect sense.

 Pay particular attention to Core Values that you both wrote down.
 They will be a great bridge to build on in step #2.